The Overview will tell you the following information:

 IV.
 Inclusions and Exclusions

-Lady Amherst's Pheasant, Mrs. Hume’s Pheasant, Temminck's Tragopan, Silver Pheasant, Mountain Bamboo partridge, Oriental Pied Hornbill, Great Hornbill, White-throated Laughingthrush, Greater Necklaced Laughingthrush, Lesser Necklaced Laughingthrush, Moustached Laughingthrush, Hwamei, Elliot's Laughingthrush, Black-faced Laughingthrush, Chestnut-crowned Laughingthrush, Red-winged Laughingthrush, Red-tailed Laughingthrush, Yunnan Nuthatch, Giant Nuthatch, Scarlet-faced Liocichla, Slender-billed Scimitar Babbler, Black-streaked Scimitar Babbler, Streak-breasted Scimitar Babbler, Chinese Babax, Scarlet-faced Liocichla, Spectacled Fulvetta, Yunnan Fulvetta, Silver-eared Mesia, Blue-winged Minla, Red-tailed Minla, Golden-breasted Fulvetta, Black-headed Sibia, Beautiful Sibia, Green-tailed Sunbird, Black-throated Sunbird, Fire-tailed Sunbird, Streaked Spiderhunter, Scarlet Finch.
+Silver Pheasant, Kalij Pheasant, Red Junglefowl, Lady Amherst’s Pheasant, White-cheeked Partridge, Rufous-throated Partridge, Mountain Bamboo partridge, Grey Peacock-Pheasant, Oriental Pied Hornbill, Great Hornbill, White-throated Laughingthrush, Greater Necklaced Laughingthrush, Lesser Necklaced Laughingthrush, Moustached Laughingthrush, Hwamei, Elliot's Laughingthrush, Black-faced Laughingthrush, Chestnut-crowned Laughingthrush, Red-winged Laughingthrush, Red-tailed Laughingthrush, Yunnan Nuthatch, Giant Nuthatch, Scarlet-faced Liocichla, Slender-billed Scimitar Babbler, Black-streaked Scimitar Babbler, Streak-breasted Scimitar Babbler, Chinese Babax, Scarlet-faced Liocichla, Spectacled Fulvetta, Yunnan Fulvetta, Silver-eared Mesia, Blue-winged Minla, Red-tailed Minla, Golden-breasted Fulvetta, Black-headed Sibia, Beautiful Sibia, Green-tailed Sunbird, Black-throated Sunbird, Fire-tailed Sunbird, Streaked Spiderhunter, Scarlet Finch.

 This trip starts from Kunming, the capital city of Yunnan Province, going all the way to the southwest area bordering Myanmar in search of bird species living or wintering in different habitats.
 In order to maximize our chances of seeinig as many endemic birds as possible, we include a trip to the most famous birding spots of Yunnan to look for some endemic birds and special migrants.